datinglibre/datinglibre/README.md

 DatingLibre uses Amazon SES and S3 (or a compatible service) and can be installed and updated automatically using Ansible.
 The demo runs on two $5 virtual servers.

-The project is currently in "alpha".
+The project is currently in alpha.

 ## Features